dungeon.club — Game Design Document

 - Seasonal quests: Tied to IRL event calendar and seasonal themes.

-- Spontaneous DM quests: Staff posts ad-hoc quests in Discord.
+- Spontaneous GM quests: Staff posts ad-hoc quests in Discord.
 “First person to bring me a photo of a sunset gets 500 XP.”
 Feels like a DM improvising at the table.

 Seasonal Items